-A step by step recipe to make Mooncake, a traditional Chinese dessert typically eaten during the Mid-Autumn Festival and given to wish good luck and prosperity
+Mooncake Recipe - A step by step guide for a traditional Chinese dessert typically eaten during the Mid-Autumn Festival and given to wish good luck

 For the dough

 For the filling

 - Preparation time

 Try our Mooncake recipe and learn step by step how to make this Chinese dessert.

 Use a large bowl, mix the golden syrup, alkaline water and oil well.
 Sift in the flour.
 Use a spatula to combine all ingredients.
 Don’t over-stir.
 Knead into a dough.
 Cover with a film wrap and rest for 40 minutes.

 Mix egg yolks with wine.
 If the salted egg yolks are homemade and freshly broken from the shells, you’ll see the egg whites would turn opaque after mixing with the wine a few minutes later.
 Wipe dry the yolks with kitchen paper.
 Cut each into two halves.
 Set aside.
 Roll lotus paste into a long tube.
 Cut into 12 equal portions, each 35 grams.
 Roll each portion into a ball shape.
 Set aside.

 Preheat oven to 180°C (356°F).
 Prepare the egg wash: whisk the egg yolk with the egg white.
 Sift through a fine sieve.